Support, guidance and more

 What is academic probation?

-A student is placed on academic probation after the first regular semester in which the cumulative grade point average falls below 2.0.
-Students on academic probation whose semester GPA is 2.0 or higher will be allowed to continue on academic probation until the cumulative grade point average is 2.0 or higher.
+A student is placed on academic probation after the first regular semester in which the cumulative GPA falls below 2.0.
+Students on academic probation whose semester GPA is 2.0 or higher will be allowed to continue on academic probation until the cumulative GPA is 2.0 or higher.
 Academic probation will continue until the student achieves good standing or is placed on academic suspension.

 What is academic suspension?

-A student on academic suspension may be allowed to continue in the university through any of the following procedures:
+A student on academic suspension may be allowed to continue at the university through any of the following procedures